7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 A genuine taste of the GDMBR, without the months-long commitment.

-This section is the ideal GDMBR test drive.
-Navigation is straightforward by Divide standards, the Eureka resupply is reliable, and Lincoln is a satisfying finish.
+Trail reality: This section is the ideal GDMBR test drive.
+I learned this the hard way: navigation is straightforward by Divide standards, the Eureka resupply is reliable, and Lincoln is a satisfying finish.
 If you ride this and want more, you’ll start planning the full route before you get back to your car.

 • 📍 Distance: 95 miles